ShonenTheoryShonenTheory

 If she is established as a genius, show her outsmarting the antagonist.
 If she has raw power, let her level a city.

 Do not scale her down to keep the male lead comfortable.
-Benching a powerful character creates a plot hole.
+Benching a powerful character creates a plot hole because the audience asks why she is not fighting.

-The audience will ask why she isn't fighting or using the ability shown earlier.
 If she falls behind, give her a logical reason why she cannot use all of her powers.
+Let her surpass the hero if the story demands it.

 The core of a great character is universal.
-Ambition, fear, greed, and loyalty do not have a gender.
+Traits like ambition, fear, greed, and loyalty do not have a gender.

-When writing female characters, create the human being first.
+When sitting down to write female characters for your story, create the human being first.
 Define their goal, the lie they believe, and the ghost that haunts them.

 Build a psychological profile that stands on its own before assigning physical traits.
-Use the swap test to expose biases.
+Use the swap test to expose biases in your writing.

 If you changed the gender of this character, would your audience still enjoy their presence?
-If their behavior suddenly looks pathetic, you have written a bad woman.
+If the story falls apart because the character seems too weak for a man, you have written a bad woman.

 A well-written character remains compelling regardless of their pronouns.
 Circumstances of birth, like gender or race, are not personality types.